-Supreme Court nominee Amy Coney Barrett diagnosed with coronavirus this summer but has since recovered
+Supreme Court nominee diagnosed with coronavirus this summer but has since recovered

-Supreme Court nominee Amy Coney Barrett was diagnosed with the coronavirus earlier this year but has since recovered, three officials familiar with her diagnosis told The Washington Post.
+WASHINGTON – Supreme Court nominee Amy Coney Barrett tested positive for the coronavirus earlier this year but has since recovered, three officials familiar with her diagnosis told The Washington Post.

 Two of the officials said she tested positive for the virus in the summer.
 All of the people spoke on the condition of anonymity because they were not authorized to disclose her medical condition.